ceri-num/uv-larm/challenge/challenge-2.md

-# Random exploration of a Small Environment
+# Simultaneous Localization And Mapping

 The goal of the challenge is to demonstrate the capability of a robot to localize and detect a specific objects.